rust-lang/log/rfcs/0000-structured-logging.md

 #### Extensibility: Adding an index to keys

 The `Key` type could be extended to hold an optional index into a source.
 This could be used to retrieve a specific key-value pair more efficiently than scanning.
+There's some subtlety to consider though when the sources of keys are combined in various ways that might invalidate a previous index.

 ### `ToKey`